2075/px/README.md

 - rust
 - docker
 - ipfs
-- ganache
+- ganache-cli
-- node
+- node / npm
+- make

+## Run

+- Install required dependencies
+- Clone repository
+- `yarn` to install internal deps.
+- `yarn dev` will build the current version and copy it to /usr/local/bin
+- `px` will run the cli, check if there is a ~/.config/px/config
+- `px help` will list available commands

 ## Todo / in progress
-- rust interface to ipfs, ethereum, substrate
+- rust interface to ipfs, ethereum, substrate, polkadot, ...
-- lightweight identity provider implementing erc725
+- lightweight identity provider implementing did/erc725-like identity claims
 - px registry contract
 - px package contract